THIS is my favourite picture from Hanoi.

 We were leaving Train Street when a Vietnamese man approached us telling us to go to the Opera House – and he was pointing off in some direction.

-Through the translator he told us that he doesn’t understand why tourists visit this part of the Old Quarter.
+Through the translator he told us that he didn’t understand why tourists visited this part of the Old Quarter.

 To him it’s home – where families sit outside, set up cooking pots and eat their daily meals.
 Scooters buzz through and women carry heavy baskets of fruit for sale on their shoulders.